All Episodes

 I ran one of the largest district attorney's offices in America.

-And I can tell you beyond a reasonable doubt, the evidence proves that the Assad regime prepared this attack and that they attacked exclusively opposition controlled or contested territory.
+And I can tell you beyond a reasonable doubt, the evidence proves that the Assad regime prepared this attack and that they attacked exclusively opposition-controlled or contested territory.

-Some point in the appropriate setting, you will learn additional evidence which came to us even today.
+At some point in the appropriate setting, you will learn additional evidence which came to us even today.

 So I got big evidence.